IBM/AutoMLPipeline.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] [![][docs-stable-img]][docs-stable-url] | [![][travis-img]][travis-url] [![][codecov-img]][codecov-url] | [![][slack-img]][slack-url] [![][gitter-img]][gitter-url] |

 ### AutoMLPipeline
-is a package to make it trivial to create complex ML pipeline structure using simple expressions which paves the way to manipulate its elements to automatically discover optimal pipelines for machine learning prediction and classification.
+is a package that makes it trivial to create complex ML pipeline structures using simple expressions.
+It helps to symbolically process or manipulate its elements to automatically discover optimal pipeline stuctures for machine learning prediction and classification.

 #### Load the AutoMLPipeline package and submodules
 ```julia